 If nighttime incontinence is concern, double up on sensitive skin protection by applying a barrier cream at night before putting on your brief, and follow up in the morning by cleansing with a gentle body wash, cleanser or disposable adult wipe.

 Start with mattress protection that guards against all types of accidents (and has the added bonus of providing a barrier to bed bugs): a vinyl, zippered mattress cover that totally envelops your mattress and easily wipes clean if necessary.
-Then add another layer of protection with a waterproof bed pad.
+Then add another layer of protection with a waterproof mattress pad.
 You can choose from reusable or disposable pads, depending on the convenience you're looking for.
 Disposables, often called Chux pads, have a waterproof backing and a soft, padded front.
 Reusable sheeting or pads often have a flannel or other soft fabric top layer for comfort against your skin with waterproof materials within; they'll hold up well through many, many washings.

-You can sleep directly on a waterproof bed pad or, if you don't like that feeling, place it between your sheet and your zippered mattress cover—the difference being you will have to launder the sheets in case of leakage.
+You can sleep directly on a waterproof bed protector or, if you don't like that feeling, place it between your sheet and your zippered mattress cover—the difference being you will have to launder the sheets in case of leakage.
 Before you start shopping, determine the area you want the pad to cover.
 You can get flat sizes that will fit sections of any size bed or fitted sheeting or pads with flaps to help hold them in place.

 This multi-layer strategy protects not just your bedding, but also the quality of your sleep and the amount of attention needed by you or your caregiver in the morning.